1. Introduction: Observing Descent with Modification

 [a]”A” shows a bacterial population with variation.
 “B” shows how most of the bacteria will be killed by the antibiotic, but some — the ones with genes for antibiotic resistance — will survive.
-“C” shows how when the antibiotic resistant bacteria reproduce, they’ll pass on their genes to their descendants.
-As a result, the new population (the descendants) will mostly be antibiotic resistant.
+“C” shows how when antibiotic-resistant bacteria reproduce, they’ll pass on their genes to their descendants.
+As a result, the new population (the descendants) will mostly be antibiotic-resistant.

 [q]A big cause of the rise of antibiotic resistance (illustrated below) has been the overuse of antibiotics in ____________

 [a]A big cause of the rise of antibiotic resistance (illustrated below) has been the overuse of antibiotics in agriculture.

 [q]A strain of S.aureus that is of particular concern is

 [a]A strain of S. aureus that is of particular concern is MRSA.

 [q]Descent with modification involves changes in phenotype and genotype.
 What are the genotypes and phenotypes involved in the evolution of antibiotic-resistant bacteria?

 [a]The phenotype is the resistance of features (mostly biochemical) that provide resistance to antibiotics.
 The genotype involves the genes that code for these features.

 7. Evolution of Pesticide Resistance in Mosquitoes

 Malaria is a tropical disease caused by a parasite that infects a person’s red blood cells.
 Malaria is the number 1 killer of children worldwide.
 The disease is particularly prevalent in sub-Saharan Africa (source: Forgotten Children Worldwide)